amberz/Azure-Data-Services-Practices/Migrate Oracle Database to Azure/Oracle Database migrate to SQL DB or MI.md

 ## Assessment

-Oracle_PreSSMA Script( provided by Data Migration Jumpstart Team) can run on Oracle Database to evalute how many tables, stored procedures, views, packages etc, it will give a assessment if the existing Oracle Database is very complex.
+Oracle_PreSSMA Script( provided by Data Migration Jumpstart Team) can run on Oracle Database to evalute how many tables, stored procedures, views, packages etc. in existing Oracle environment, it will give a assessment if the existing Oracle Database is very complex.

 The assessment principles as below table:
 <IMG SRC="https://github.com/amberz/Azure-Data-Services-Practices/blob/master/Images/AssessmentTable.png" />&nbsp;